itamarst/eliot/docs/source/generating/loglevels.rst

 ==========

 Eliot does not have a native set of logging levels, as some systems do.
-It does distinguish between normal log messages and errors—failed actions and and tracebacks can both be considered as errors.
+It does distinguish between normal log messages and errors—failed actions and tracebacks can both be considered as errors.

-However, you can if you wish include log levels yourself.
+However, you can add log levels yourself.

 Generating messages with log levels